blue-core-lod/bluecore-workflows/README.md

 ## 🧹 Code formatting
 Code can be auto-formatted using [ruff][RUFF].
-To have Black apply formatting: `uv run ruff format .`
+To have Black apply formatting: `uv run ruff format .` ⚠️ Note: in local development use `ruff format .` to avoid dependency errors

 [AF]: https://airflow.apache.org/
 [BLACK]: https://black.readthedocs.io/